Argonne-National-Laboratory/neml/doc/sphinx/interfaces/NEMLModel_sd.rst

 The following sections describe the basic material model implemented from this generic interfaces.
-Another section of the model details continuum damage models, which also use this same interface.
+Another :ref:`section <damage>` of the manual details continuum damage models, which also use this same interface.

+The descriptions here are given in the rate form.
+Details of the integration algorithm for most of the small strain models are described :ref:`here <integration>`.

 Implementations
 ---------------